lgmorand/aks-workshop/_entries/02-05 challenge5.md

 parent-id: upandrunning
 ---

-In this challenge, you will deploy the web app that you have built and ran locally into the Kubernetes cluster that you have created in the previous challenge.
+In this challenge, you will deploy the web app that you have built and ran locally into the Kubernetes cluster that you created in the previous challenge.

 ### Tasks